TheAssemblyArmada/crashpad-cmake/README.md

   return success;
 }
 ```

+Finally you need to link your cmake target against `crashpad_client` and distribute the handler with your application.

 ## Contributing
 Crashpad is under continuous development so feel free to submit pull requests to update the underlying submodules.